altexdim/sourcemod-plugin-gungame/README.txt

 Changelog
 ---------
     1.0.5.5:
-        * Fixed bug: If knife level is not last level it seems like victim can not loose it's level.
+        * Fixed bug: With knifepro enabled and the attacker on knife level, they do not steal levels from other players when they knife someone.

     1.0.5.4:
         * Fixed bug: